 Juncker proposed EU funding and technical help to encourage non-euro members to get themselves into a position to join.

 For Juncker, officials say, the departure of Britain, for all the difficulties it brings, means goodbye to the major power that has continually sought opt-outs from new integration projects, and offers an opportunity to end the habit for good.
 "Everyone should be in everything," one senior official said.

-"The message is very clear, Brexit has happened, full steam ahead," said Nigel Farage of the UK Independence Party.
-"All I can say is thank God were leaving."
+Nigel Farage of the UK Independence Party said: "All I can say is, thank God were leaving."

 Farage's allies cheered when Juncker finally mentioned Brexit near the end of his speech and said the British would come to regret their "tragic" referendum decision to leave.

 Looking ahead to March 30, 2019, the day when Britain will be out of the EU, Juncker said he had proposed that Romania, which will then hold its rotating presidency, should host a summit in the formerly German-speaking Transylvanian city of Sibiu.
 There leaders should set out plans for a more united Union, two months before voters elect a new European Parliament.